 CHANGES IN CAPITAL STRUCTURE.
 The Plan provides that if the outstanding Class A Common Stock of the Company is increased or decreased or changed into or exchanged for a different number or kind of shares or other securities of the Company or of another corporation by reason of any recapitalization, stock split or certain other transactions, appropriate adjustment will be made by the Committee in the number and kind of shares available for awards under the Plan.
 In addition, the Committee will make appropriate adjustments in outstanding options and SARs.
-In the event of dissolution of the Company or a merger, consolidation or plan of exchange affecting the Committee may, in its sole discretion, provide a 30-day period prior to such event during which optionees shall have the right to exercise options and SARs in whole or in part without any limitation on exercisability and upon the expiration of which 30-day period all unexercised options and SARs shall immediately terminate.
+In the event of dissolution of the Company or a merger, consolidation or plan of exchange affecting the Company, in lieu of the foregoing treatment for options and SARs, the Committee may, in its sole discretion, provide a 30-day period prior to such event during which optionees shall have the right to exercise options and SARs in whole or in part without any limitation on exercisability and upon the expiration of which 30-day period all unexercised options and SARs shall immediately terminate.